waqasbhatti/astrobase/README.md

 # License

-`astrobase` uses the MIT License.
+`astrobase` is provided under the MIT License.
 See the LICENSE file for the full text.

 # Modules